5 Things to Do When a Neighbor Complains About Your Dog

 Don’t go there.
 Defensiveness exacerbates hostilities, escalates tension, and encourages your neighbor to make a mountain out of what you perceive to be a molehill.
 Remember, it’s all about perception, and your neighbor’s perception is his reality.
 Instead of being defensive, try these things:

-1. Listen: Unless one of you plans to move, defusing the situation beats all-out war.
+Unless one of you plans to move, defusing the situation beats all-out war.
 Set defensiveness aside, and listen to what your neighbor says.
 Assume there’s some nugget of truth to his complaint.
 You need to find it, so you can figure out what to do with it.
 He says your dog barks all the time, underneath his bedroom window, and wakes him up.
 That may be an exaggeration, but chances are your dog is barking some of the time, especially if you leave her out in the yard, or if she has free backyard access through a doggie-door.

-2. Empathize and apologize: Without admitting guilt, empathize with your complainer.
+Without admitting guilt, empathize with your complainer.
 “It must be frustrating to have to listen to barking dogs when you’re trying to sleep.”
 Be sincere.
 Tell him you’re sorry he’s being disturbed by barking.
 Reassure him that you don’t want your dog to be a nuisance, and you want to help find a solution to his concerns.
 Ask him to bear with you while you work on the problem.
 Bake him chocolate chip cookies.

-3. Investigate: Ask questions that won’t make your neighbor defensive.
+Ask questions that won’t make your neighbor defensive.
 “Is there a time when it’s most annoying?”
 “Are there other dogs that are barking too?”
 “Other than giving up my dog, what would make you happy?”
 Set up a video camera or voice-activated tape recorder to document your dog’s activities when you aren’t home.
 Alternatively, take a day off and watch your own house from a distance, to see what goes on that might make your dog bark.
 Check the neighborhood to see if there are other dogs whose barking might be blamed on your dog.
 Ask other neighbors if they hear your dog, and if so, when and how much.

-4. Be legal, be considerate: Make sure your dog is currently licensed, and obey all local animal control laws.
+Make sure your dog is currently licensed, and obey all local animal control laws.
 Maybe your neighbor is complaining because your dog runs loose and he feels threatened (even though you know your dog is a pussycat), or because you don’t clean up when you take her for walks.
 Those are legitimate grounds for complaint (as is excessive nuisance barking) even if your dog is a pussycat.
 You don’t want animal control to find you in violation of anything.
 Obey leash laws and scoop laws, and respect your neighbor’s discomfort with your dog – don’t let her off-leash even if you’re just walking out to your car.
 If she runs over to happily greet him, you’ll fuel the fires.

 -Your dog charges the fence.
 Your neighbor fears for his children’s safety.
 Make the fence solid, or put up an inner fence so there’s an “airlock” between dog and kids.
+See, "Solve Fence Aggression with a Better Designed Dog Fence," for more info on fencing.

 -Your dog came over and attacked his dog.
 You think your dog was just playing, but whatever.
 Vow that your dog is never off her leash in your neighborhood.
 Even just walking to your car.